Carel van Savoyen: Life

 The artist was born in Antwerp.
 He was the older brother of Philips van Savoy (or 'Philips van Savoyen') who was also a painter and later was active in Amsterdam.

 He was registered in the Antwerp Guild of Saint Luke as a pupil of the history and portrait painter Jan Cossiers in 1634–35.
 He left for Italy where he stayed in Rome in the period from 1643 to 1645.

-The artist was recorded in Amsterdam on 20 April 1649 when he marries Catharina Wandelman, the daughter of a wealthy Catholic merchant in Amsterdam.
+The artist was recorded in Amsterdam on 20 April 1649 when he married Catharina Wandelman, the daughter of a wealthy Catholic merchant in Amsterdam.
 He stated at the time that he was 28 years of age.
 He became citizen (poorter) of Amsterdam on 1 September 1649.

 He is known to have worked on two large paintings, both dated 1659, for churches in the Northern Netherlands.
 That Carel van Savoyen received the commission for these two altarpieces may have had something to do with the connections of his wife's wealthy Catholic family, which made him the brother-in-law of an Amsterdam priest.
 The prestige of Flemish art with the Amsterdam elite of the day may also have played a role.